brandur/sorg/content/drafts/river.md

 ---

-* To work around the data visibility problem, a job is emitted to Redis _after_ the transaction commits.
+* In an attempt to work around the data visibility problem, a job is emitted to Redis _after_ the transaction commits.
 But there's a brief moment between the commit and job emit where if the process crashes or there's a bug, the job is gone, requiring manual intervention to resolve (if it's even noticed).

 <div class="ml-auto w-10/12"><img src="/assets/images/river/job-emit-failure.svg" alt="Job post-transaction emit failure"></div>